brandijonesdata/DataMiningIITimeSeriesProject/README.md

 - `Final/TIME_IMM_Reproduction3.pdf`

 ## How to Run
+Code for project and processed data files all from motivating paper git: `[data/processed/](https://github.com/blacksnail789521/Time-IMM)`
 1. Install dependencies from `requirements.txt`
-2. Place required processed data files in `[data/processed/](https://github.com/blacksnail789521/Time-IMM)`
-3. Run the main scripts from `Final/`
+2. Run the main scripts from `Final/`

 ## Notes
 This repository includes archived duplicate versions created during development.
 The recommended files to review are the ones in Final folder.